 The kind of report you need us to provide for you depends upon the goal which you want to accomplish.
 All reports explain the results of the diligent and unbiased research conducted in a narrative written form.
 If the report is going to be used as evidence in legal proceedings, or as the basis to begin legal proceedings, the report must be in the form of a notarized report of written sworn testimony called an “affidavit.”

 An “affidavit” is simply sworn expert testimony presented in written form.
 The “affiant” is the person who signs the report as their personal notarized and sworn expert testimony.
-At this time, we are only able to provide affidavits within the U.S.
+At this time, we are only able to provide full affidavits within the U.S. We may be able to provide limited affidavits for other countries.

 Your affiant, the professional forensic researcher assigned to your case, begins the affidavit by swearing to a series of statements.
 Your affiant swears that they are: